emeb/up5k_riscv/README.md

 which will be BLITed to the screen.
 A helper script to properly format the image is located in the "tools" directory.

+A new addition is testing of the SB_I2C hard core.
+If you have an I2C device on the bus at the expected address then you will see "." characters, otherwise "x" will be printed.

 ## Thanks

 Thanks to the developers of all the tools and cores used for this.
 In particular

 * Clifford Wolf <clifford@clifford.at> for the picorv32 and icestorm, etc.
 * Sylvain Munaut for working examples and assistance.
+* Dave Shah for knowing almost everything.